Export a Data-tier Application

 Use this page to specify the location where you want the BACPAC file to be created.

 Save to Azure - Creates a BACPAC file in an Azure container.
 You must connect to an Azure container in order to validate this option.
-Note that this option also requires that you specify a local directory for the temporary file.
-Note that the temporary file will be created at the specified location and will remain there after the operation completes.
+This option also requires that you specify a local directory for the temporary file.
+The temporary file will be created at the specified location and will remain there after the operation completes.

 To specify a subset of tables to export, use the Advanced option.